 Abras gained pedagogical experience as a dance and theatre trainer for the ARENA da Cultura project in Minas Gerais.
 He has also taught Capoeira de Angola within the Cultural association Eu sou Angoleiro and introductory music courses as part of the Winter Festival of the Federal University of Minas Gerais.

 Abras was under threat in Brazil, he was subject to harassment in the form of repeated calls and having his house broken into.
 This followed the murder of several of his friends and associates over a period of decades as part of the sustained persecution of black Brazilians by the authorities.

 Interview with Benjamin Abras, Malta Festival Poznań 2019: https://www.youtube.com/watch?v=JidLJcs-KTM

 Kalundu, 2016: https://www.youtube.com/watch?v=pANwlHpZUoU&feature=youtu.be

-Benjamin Abras is an Artists at Risk (AR)-ENSH Resident, currently hosted in cooperation with Art Veda at AR-Tunis.
+Benjamin Abras was an Artists at Risk (AR)-ENSH Resident, hosted in cooperation with Art Veda at AR-Tunis.
 The AR-Network is curated by Perpetuum Mobile (PM) and is coordinated by the AR-Secretariat, co-funded by Kone Foundation.
 AR-The European Network of Safe Havens (AR-ENSH) is co-funded by the Creative Europe programme of the European Union.